Article updated January, 2023

-This Black History Month, VisionTV is proud to share an encore presentation of the award-winning music documentary, “Songs of Freedom with Measha Brueggergosman.”
+In recognition and celebration of Black History Month, VisionTV is proud to share an encore presentation of the Canadian Screen Award award-winning music documentary series,“Songs of Freedom with Measha Brueggergosman.”

 In this film, Brueggergosman brings viewers on her quest to learn more about her family’s storied lineage, which stretches from Cameroon, Africa to Canada’s Maritimes.
 What’s more, the acclaimed soprano performs her favourite freedom songs, pieces of music that “emerged from Africa via the slave trade to America, then to Canada via the United Empire Loyalist migration and the Underground Railroad.”

-VisionTV will be airing “Songs of Freedom” twice in its entirety this month (Monday, February 13 at Midnight ET/9pm PT and Tuesday, February 14 at 9pm ET/6pm PT), as well as in a four-episode version that’ll run Fridays from February 3-24 at 10pm ET/7pm PT.
+VisionTV will be airing “Songs of Freedom” in a four-episode version that’ll run Fridays from February 3 – 24, 2023 at 10pm ET/7pm PT.

-To get you set for “Songs of Freedom,” we’d like to share with you an excerpt that can be seen on the gorgeous, informative and interactive SongsOfFreedom.ca website.
-Here, Brueggergosman explains her musical origins, as well as what led to her interest in African American spiritual music.
+To get you set for “Songs of Freedom,” Brueggergosman explains her musical origins, as well as what led to her interest in African American spiritual music.

-Measha Brueggergosman: I started classical piano and singing lessons when I was seven years old.
+More from Measha Brueggergosman on her Songs of Freedom journey: I started classical piano and singing lessons when I was seven years old.
 Now I am a classically trained opera singer.
 I was strongly influenced musically by the Brunswick Street Baptist Church, where I grew up watching my teacher perform every other Sunday.
 He was a professional musician and from there my lessons began.
 Getting that sort of musical engagement at such a young age was essential – it encouraged me and made me realize that going into classical music was possible.
 Once I dove into classical music, it consumed me.

 From the outside, classical music can seem extremely confining.
 There are a lot of rules required to perfect the technique – but the result can be extremely beautiful.
 You must allow the rules to free you instead of constrain you.